 • SDG 15 (Life on Land) through indicators on solid waste, biodiversity and landscape conservation.

-At present, SDG 1, 2 and 16 play a more minor role within the regional tourism context.
+At present, SDG 1 (No Poverty), 2 (Zero Hunger) and 16 (Peace, Justice and Strong Institutions) play a more minor role within the regional tourism context.

 Sustainable Development Goals